WORDS BY JADE BROCK

 Which Birkin size is better?

 “Classic Birkin bags come in four different sizes: 25, 30, 35 and 40, which basically means there’s a Birkin bag for every occasion.
-Each number stands for the bag’s width in centimetres.
+Each number stands for the bag’s width in centimeters.
 I personally use all of the bags I own, just for different situations.
-The Birkin 35 is great to use for travel.”
+The Birkin 35 is great to use for travel."

 What are the differences between the leathers of the HERMÈS Birkin bags?

 “I have six different types of leathers in my whole collection, but for Birkins in particular I have the Birkin 25 in Togo, Birkin 30 in Epsom and Birkin 35 in Clemence.
-They really are so important, as the unique leathers together with exquisite colours is what makes each bag special.”
+They really are so important, as the unique leathers together with exquisite colors is what makes each bag special.”

 “I truly love trying out different leathers, as they make all the difference.
 There are around 30 different types of leathers that HERMÈS does and that is probably the most a brand can offer.
 Different leathers differ in softness, texture, sturdiness, and can even affect the overall shape of the bag.
 Epsom and Togo are probably the two most popular ones — and also the most different — as Epsom tends to be more rigid, whereas Togo is softer.
 Togo bags are often stitched inside, and Epsom outside, which are respectively known as Retourne and Sellier types of stitching.
 The Sellier stitching is on the outside which gives the bag a more structured shape, while Retourne stitching is on the inside giving the bag a more rounded shape.”